jaelpark/JPyPlotRatio/README.md

-theory | Draw a theory curve with a colorband (`fill_between` method) using typical HEP plot styling. fill_between | Draw using `fill_between` method, with user supplying the lower and higher y-limits instead of y and y uncertainty. histogram | Draw a histogram using `bar` method. upperLimit | Draw the upper uncertainty limit of the data points with a fixed sized arrow pointing downwards.
+theory | Draw a theory curve with a colorband (`fill_between` method) using typical HEP plot styling. fill_between | Draw using `fill_between` method, with user supplying the lower and higher y-limits instead of y and y uncertainty. histogram | Draw a histogram using `bar` method.
 2d_contour | Draw a 2D color and contour map with with `contour` and `contourf` methods.
 2d_histogram | Draw a 2D histogram with a colorbar with `imshow` method.